openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/action_classification.rst

 .. note::

-  OpenVINO™ Training Extensions is supporting only X3D model template now, other architecture will be supported in near future.
+  OpenVINO™ Training Extensions supports X3D and MoViNet template now, other architecture will be supported in future.

 .. code-block::